 What is Integrative Arts Psychotherapy?

 Human beings have used the arts for centuries to tell stories, build communities and to express feelings.
-Today, with the help of neuroscience we are understanding more about how the brain functions and how creativity is essential to our wellbeing and expression of self.
+Today, with the help of neuroscience we understand more about how the brain functions and how creativity is essential to our wellbeing and expression of self.
 Psychotherapy is also a new science, and since Freud discovered that we have different levels of consciousness the psychotherapy world has evolved rapidly with different concepts and theories, all of which help us to understand why we are like we are, and why we struggle with certain things.

 Integrative art psychotherapy can work for anyone, however it is important that they are ready to go on a journey of exploration!